Dference/Project-3-Healthcare/README.md

 # How to use and interact with the project
   For this project, to find answers to our proposed questions, we used the data and visualizations provided with the following thought process:
-- Identify any corralation between the Chronic Causes scatter plot and the Cost by Region heatmap to show increased cost due to increased chronic causes.
+- Identify any correlation between the Chronic Causes scatter plot and the Cost by Region heatmap to show increased cost due to increased chronic causes.
-- Identify any corralation between overall mortality rates by states and increased healthcare costs with the Death Rates by State and Healthcare Costs by Region heatmaps.
+- Identify any correlation between overall mortality rates by states and increased healthcare costs with the Death Rates by State and Healthcare Costs by Region heatmaps.
 - Identify what would be the most cost friendly states when it comes to healthcare coverage by using the Healthcare Costs by Region heatmap.

 ## Deliverables